pachyderm/docs-content/2.3.x/reference/pachctl/pachctl_config_import-kube.md

 ### Synopsis

-Import a kubernetes context as a Pachyderm context.
+Import a kubernetes context as a {{%productName%}} context.
 By default the current kubernetes context is used.

 ```
 pachctl config import-kube <context> [flags]